Notgnoshi/cryptography/README.md

 * [`crypto/`](crypto)
 * [`homework/`](homework)

-The `homework/` folder is, unsurprisingly my homework for the course.
+The `homework/` folder is, unsurprisingly, my homework for the course.
 The `crypto/` folder is my class portfolio of cryptography-related code.
 It is implemented as a Python module providing a number of different logical submodules.

 ## Dependencies